lstebner/jQuery-Toggle-Switch/README.md

 - turnOff: manually flip the switch off (or stay off, if already off)

 - getValue: get the current value of the switch (see 'values' option)

+- disable: disable interaction with the toggle

+- enable: re-enable interaction with the toggle (only needed if toggleSwitch has been disabled)
 ````

 ## Credit